microwavin-manoa/microwavin-manoa.github.io/index.md

 ### Milestone 1

-The goal of Milestone 1 to form an idea how the site would be set up along with developing very basic mockups for the pages and starting work on the different Mongo collections
+The goal of Milestone 1 to form an idea how the site would be set up along with developing very basic mockups for the pages and starting work on the different Mongo collections.

 Milestone 1 was managed using [Microwavin Manoa GitHub Project Board M1](https://github.com/microwavin-manoa/microwavin-manoa/projects/1):
 ![](images/M1.png)

 ### Milestone 2

+The goal of Milestone 2 was adding more functionality to the site by making various calls to the Mongo database.
+Another goal improve the overall UI design of the site.

-Milestone 2 is currently being managed using [Microwavin Manoa GitHub Project Board M2](https://github.com/microwavin-manoa/microwavin-manoa/projects/2):
+Milestone 2 was managed using [Microwavin Manoa GitHub Project Board M2](https://github.com/microwavin-manoa/microwavin-manoa/projects/2): add picture here!!!!

 ### Milestone 3

-Coming soon!
+Milestone 3 is currently being using [Microwavin Manoa GitHub Project Board M3](https://github.com/microwavin-manoa/microwavin-manoa/projects/3)

 ## Team
 * [Kailee Hung](https://kaileehung.github.io/), [Carol Wong](https://carolwong492.github.io/), [Jiahui Liao](https://jiahuiliao.github.io/), [Kristyn Mimura](https://kristyn-mimura.github.io/)